 Furthermore, the discovery of IL-4's roles in neurobiology and metabolism opens up tantalizing possibilities for treating neurodegenerative diseases and metabolic disorders.
 As we integrate advanced tools like AI-driven protein design and single-cell analysis, we are poised to uncover even more of IL-4's secrets.
 This once-mysterious growth factor continues to be a source of profound biological insight and therapeutic innovation, a testament to the power of curiosity-driven science.

-Ailurus Bio is a pioneering company building bioprograms, which are genetic codes that act as living software to instruct biology.
-We develop foundational DNAs and libraries to turn lab-grown cells into living instruments that streamline complex procedures in biological research and production.
-We offer these bioprograms to scientists and developers worldwide, empowering a diverse spectrum of scientific discovery and applications.
-Our mission is to make biology a general-purpose technology, as easy to use and accessible as modern computers, by constructing a biocomputer architecture for all.
+Ailurus Bio is a pioneering company building biological programs, genetic instructions that act as living software to orchestrate biology.
+We develop foundational DNAs and libraries, transforming lab-grown cells into living instruments that streamline complex research and production workflows.
+We empower scientists and developers worldwide with these bioprograms, accelerating discovery and diverse applications.
+Our mission is to make biology the truly general-purpose technology, as programmable and accessible as modern computers, by constructing a biocomputer architecture for all.